Advanced Configuration¶

 Note

-The extension automatically appends trailing slashes to both the language
+The extension automatically appends trailing slashes to both the language and version values.

 You can also omit values from the scheme for desired behavior.